PaviliuS/PaviliuS/README.md

 I am  **Pavel** – Frontend developer from Moscow, specializing in creating high-quality applications.

 ### About me
-I am the&nbsp;qualified Frontend developer with&nbsp;a&nbsp;huge work experience and a&nbsp;good understanding of&nbsp;modern web-technologies.
-During my&nbsp;working time in&nbsp;the&nbsp;IT industry,
+I am the&nbsp;Frontend developer with&nbsp;a&nbsp;huge work experience and a&nbsp;good understanding of&nbsp;modern web-technologies.
+During
+my&nbsp;working time in&nbsp;the&nbsp;IT industry,
 I&nbsp;have&nbsp;developed many successful projects with&nbsp;usability,